-Students must seek approval of their research paper topic in week 11 of the term by submitting a brief written proposal at the start of class.
+Students must seek approval of their research paper topic in week 10 of the term by submitting a brief written proposal at the start of class.
 The essay proposal will 1) brief outline the suggested topic for study; 2) provide either a guiding research question or thesis statement; and 3) include an annotated, working bibliography, which identifies the central thrust of each book or article listed and its relevance to the stated research topic.
+Essay proposals should be a maximum of 2-3 pages and can be shorter.
 Of course, students are welcome to discuss their essay topics with the instructor in advance of submitting the written proposal.
+Essay proposals need not be submitted to turnitin.